dlguswo333/tishare-desktop/src/README.md

 # 1. Basic Idea
 Sender and receiver communicates with `TCP` connection, which is a stream of data.<br>
 TCP connection splits data into packets, and those packet sizes can differ under various factors, such as OS, network interface, and etc.<br>
-That makes application layer networks a little bit hard, because once received data, it cannot be guranteed that the data is intact, or is splitted.<br>
+That makes application layer networking a little bit hard, because once received data, it cannot be guranteed that the data is intact, or is splitted.<br>
 Thus `tiShare` must distinguish between the metadata(header), response and the actual file data.
 Otherwise it can write metadata into files.<br>
 To distinguish the header from actual data, the header always ends with two consecutive `\n`.<br>
 Upon failed to find `\n\n` in the data received, it means the header has been splitted, telling to wait for remaining header to arrive.<br>